hdsdi3g/linux-springboot-packager/README.md

  - The application `jar` file
  - A `Systemd` service file, deployed, ready to run
  - THIRD-PARTY and LICENCE files if available.
- - The Liquibase upgrade file and deploy script, if needed.
  - An user/group and home dir for this user, as service name, to run the created service.
  - A log directory ready to get log files